Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 How does an ERP system work?

-ERP systems provide an overview of business processes and the resources available in the company.
-They are based on a controlled management system in which data is stored in a central database.
-Once an ERP system has been implemented, it provides and processes information.
-The aim is to automate business processes in order to save time and money.
+ERP systems provide an overview of business processes and resources.
+At their core is a controlled management approach, with all data stored in a central database.
+Once implemented, ERP supplies and processes information – with the goal of automating processes to save time and money.

 ERP modules at a glance

-The ERP system helps companies to organize and improve their processes.
-It consists of various modules, each of which covers a specific area.
+ERP helps companies organize and optimize their operations through different modules, each focusing on a specific area.
 Each module ensures that important processes run smoothly and that all departments work together optimally.

 Here is a brief overview of the most important ERP modules: